4. Digital Modulation¶

 Take a moment to try to answer these questions:

-- How many bits per second are transmitted in the example shown below?
+How many bits per second are transmitted in the example shown above?

-- If a modulation scheme had 16 different levels, how many bits per symbol is that?
+If a modulation scheme has 16 different levels, how many bits per symbol is that?

 What we do for wireless signals is start with a carrier, which is just a sinusoid.
-E.g. FM radio uses a carrier like 101.1 MHz or 100.3 MHz.
-We modulate that carrier in some way (there are many ways).
+E.g., FM radio uses a carrier like 101.1 MHz or 100.3 MHz.
+We modulate that carrier in some way (there are many).
 For FM radio it’s an analog modulation, not digital, but it’s the same concept as digital modulation.

-In what ways can we modulation the carrier?
-Well what are the different properties of a sinusoid?
+In what ways can we modulate the carrier?
+Another way to ask the same question: what are the different properties of a sinusoid?

 We can modulate our data onto a carrier by modifying any one (or more) of these three.